This article is a few years old now. A lot has changed since then.

 - Estrogens

-I’m going to confess that I’ve never tasted any plastic-like qualities in the tea or French press coffees I’ve made using my trusty plastic electric kettle.
+I will confess that I’ve never tasted any plastic-like qualities in the tea or French press coffees I’ve made using my trusty plastic electric kettle.
 However, I’ve learned that the best tasters in both tea and coffee can taste the plastic.
 They use stainless steel electric kettles to heat their water.
 If it were just a taste issue and I was happy with the taste of my beverages, I would still be using a plastic kettle.
 Estrogens are a different story – they motivated me to research stainless steel kettle options.

 The 30-ounce Adagio Teas 3 UtiliTEA runs for about $50.
-It has 3 different temperature settings and is ideal for a tea drinker.
+It has three different temperature settings and is ideal for a tea drinker.
 Black teas require a hotter brew temperature than oolongs.
 Green and white teas require even lower temperatures.
 I emailed the company and asked if the hot water made any contact with plastic.
 They responded:

 There is a plastic view window in the utiliTEA; otherwise the rest of the kettle is made of brushed stainless steel.